tsnellgrove/dark_castle3/doc/to_do.md

 		- TBD: consider auto-gen keys for all verb methods (probably not)
 		- TBD: Organize auto-gen keys together
 		- TBD: consider creating a separate dict for autogen keys
+	- TBD: doc_string on where to include buffer text
+		- essay should be in Garment class, wear() method
+		- example = wear / remove text
+		- tempting to put this in the append / remove methods - but then there's no way to silence them
+		- instead, all buffering should be centralized into the noun methods where 'silence mode' can be enforced
 - TBD: refactor Food
 - TBD: refactor Weapon
 - TBD: refactor Switch